BZoennchen/Pages/_posts/2022-07-09-markov-chains-for-music-generation.md

 This project was part of our workshop *[AI and Creativity]({% post_url 2022-06-21-creative-artifical-intelligence %})* to show a basic example of using *artificial intelligence* to generate music.

 You can find the full example containing two different melodies on my [GitHub page](https://github.com/BZoennchen/workshop-creative-ai).
-The code include some additional functions, e.g., a function that prints out the *Markov matrix* in a readable format.
+The code includes some additional functions, e.g., a function that prints out the *Markov matrix* in a readable format.

 ## References